Carr Center for Human Rights Policy

 Carr Center for Human Rights Policy is a research center at Harvard Kennedy School founded in 1999.
 The center's scholars address issues related to human rights, including human security, global governance and civil society, economic justice, and equality and discrimination.

+History

 The center was founded with financial support from Harvard Kennedy School alumnus Greg Carr, who donated $18 million for its founding.

 The current faculty director at the Carr Center is Mathias Risse.
-The current executive director is Sushma Raman.
-The Center was previously directed by Michael Ignatieff (2000-2005), Sarah Sewall (2005-2008), and by Rory Stewart (2009-2010).
+The current executive director is Maggie Gates.
+The Center was previously directed by Michael Ignatieff (2000-2005), Sarah Sewall (2005-2008), Rory Stewart (2009-2010), and by Douglas Johnson (2013-2018).
 The founding executive director of the Center is former United States Ambassador to the United Nations Samantha Power, who held the position from 1998–2002.
-Charlie Clements served as executive director from 2010–2016.
+Charlie Clements served as executive director from 2010–2015, followed by Sushma Raman as executive director from 2015-2023.

-Fellows who are or have been associated with the Center include John Shattuck, William Schulz, Luis Moreno Ocampo, William Arkin, Roméo Dallaire, Caroline Elkins, Sally Fegan-Wyles, Omer Ismail, Andrea Rossi, Beena Sarwar, Daniel J. Jones, and Taslima Nasrin.
+Fellows who are or have been associated with the Center include Laura Murphy, John Shattuck, William Schulz, Luis Moreno Ocampo, William Arkin, Roméo Dallaire, Caroline Elkins, Alberto J. Mora, Sally Fegan-Wyles, Omer Ismail, Andrea Rossi, Beena Sarwar, Daniel J. Jones, Luís Roberto Barroso, Kenneth Roth, Emre Kızılkaya, Nai Lee Kalema, Nicholas Shaxson and Taslima Nasrin.